Code-Institute-Submissions/veritas_vinos/README.md

 # Veritas Vinos

 Veritas Vinos is an online shop, which offers a huge wine variety.
 The website also publishes blog posts about wine and it's cultivation where the site visitors can leave a comment.
-This project was built as the 4th Milestone Project for the Code Institute - Full Stack Developer Course.
+This project was built as the 4th Milestone Project for the Code Institute - Full Stack Developer Course.<br>
 **IMPORTANT (disclaimer): This project contains real products from existing brands.
 If you wish to purchase them you can visit: [Vinexus](https://www.vinexus.de/en/wine/) If you want to make a test purchase on my site you can use the deteails below.